 "Coaches already know how to make guys big and strong," Reilly said.
 "Now they want to figure out how to get them to make consistently better decisions on the field.
 We're figuring out ways to use data and technology to make that happen.
 And if you can game-ify the process to make it more enjoyable, players will hopefully embrace that."

 Ole Miss graduate assistant Robert Ratliff spent several hours using the EON Sports software to install the team's offense into the system.
-He is also working on simulating defensive alignments for teams that the Rebels will face this season.
+He's also working on simulating defensive alignments for teams that the Rebels will face this season.

-He said once the base system is installed, changing, adding or deleting plays is not too difficult.
+He said once the base system is installed, changing, adding or deleting plays isn't too difficult.

-There is also a version of the simulator that uses real-life footage from the quarterback's view instead of a video game simulation.
-Ratliff said that version makes things more realistic.
-But once the video is taken, there is no way to change the play without filming another one.
+There is also a version of the simulator that uses real-life footage from the quarterback's perspective instead of a video game simulation.
+Ratliff said that version makes things more realistic, but once the video is taken, there is no way to change the play without filming another one.

-EON Sports is not the only company looking for clients in the world of virtual reality.
-A company called STRIVR also has a growing list of clients.
-They include Auburn, Arkansas, Stanford, the Minnesota Vikings and the Dallas Cowboys.
+EON Sports isn't the only company vying for clients in the world of virtual reality.
+A company called STRIVR also has a growing list of clients, including Auburn, Arkansas, Stanford, the Minnesota Vikings and the Dallas Cowboys.

-"You are always looking for things to help you get better," Auburn coach Gus Malzahn said.
+"You're always looking for things to help you get better," Auburn coach Gus Malzahn said.
 "The quarterback is one position that you can actually get some mental reps.
-Even if it is mental, it can help you in the fall."
+Even if it's mental, it can help you in the fall."

-Not everything can be simulated, of course.
-For instance, the weather is always perfect when staring through the headset.
-The pocket stays relatively clean for the quarterback.
-And the receivers always run a perfect route.
+Not everything can be simulated of course: The weather is always perfect when staring through the headset, the pocket stays relatively clean for the quarterback and the receivers always run a perfect route.

-"And, of course, there are not guys out there trying to kill you," Buchanan said, laughing.
+"And, of course, there aren't guys out there trying to kill you," Buchanan said laughing.

 But the general consensus is the technology is only going to get better.
-With limited practice time during the preseason, giving quarterbacks extra time to learn the playbook probably is not a bad thing.
+And with limited practice time during the preseason, giving quarterbacks extra time to learn the playbook probably isn't a bad thing.

-"It is going to be very helpful from the learning curve, for not only me but for other guys in the room," Bridgewater said.
-"We have backups who will not get the same amount of reps that I will get throughout the course of game week.
-So for them to be able to go in and steal reps is going to be very helpful."
+"It's going to be very helpful from the learning curve, for not only me but for other guys in the room," Bridgewater said.
+"We have backups who won't get the same amount of reps that I will get throughout the course of game week, so for them to be able to go in and steal reps is going to be very helpful."

 Will it actually help the Vikings win more football games?

-Zimmer is not sure, but it is worth a shot.
+Zimmer isn't sure, but it's worth a shot.

-"The jury is still out.
-But I think with the age of guys that we have now and the video games and all the things that they have, Teddy really liked it when he saw it," Zimmer said.
-"People we have talked to, they really like it."
+"The jury is still out, but I think with the age of guys that we have now and the video games and all the things that they have, Teddy really liked it when he saw it," Zimmer said.
+"People we've talked to, they really like it."